 POTS IN A BOX® Can Keep Your Elevator Communications Connected

 The POTS IN A BOX® is a device used as a direct Telecommunications Network provisioning device to provide the traditional dial tone pathway.
 In other words, the POTS IN A BOX® connects your elevator to your external communications network and helps to keep you connected and compliant.
-Learn more about elevator communications requirements and how the POTS IN A BOX® meets the need as the PSTN goes through the transition.
+Learn more about elevator communications requirements and VoIP and how the POTS IN A BOX® meets the need as the PSTN goes through the transition.